tidymass/massprocesser/README.md

 # **Citation**

-If you use `massprocesser` in you publication, please cite this publication:
+If you use `massprocesser` in your publications, please cite this paper:

 TidyMass: An Object-oriented Reproducible Analysis Framework for LC-MS Data.